File operations in Angular File Manager component

 Read

-The following table represents the request parameters of read operations.
+The following table outlines the request parameters for read operations:

 Parameter Type Default Explanation